 If you want to maximize your chances of landing a job, it’s important to pay attention to even the smallest details when writing your cover letter.
-That’s why you should know how to properly sign your cover letter.

 In this article, we break down everything you need to know about adding a professional cover letter signature.